ygezu/Data-Cruisers-/README.md

 `return(median_text)`

- This return the median value to alllow the output to be displayed in the shiny window.
+ This returns the median value that allows the output to be displayed in the shiny window.
- At the very end of the shiny window median, along with maximum and minimum, have been displayed for the user to see.
+ At the very end of the shiny window median, along with the maximum and minimum, has been displayed for the user to see.
 <div align = "center">
 <img src = "https://github.com/ygezu/Data-Cruisers-/blob/main/MaxMinMedianCars.png" width = "700">
 </div>

 ## Average speed
-In our data we found that the average speed was over 30 miles per hour for any type of vehcile, as shown in graph below.
+In our data, we found that the average speed was over 30 miles per hour for any type of vehcile, as shown in graph below.
 <div align = "center">
 <img src = "https://github.com/ygezu/Data-Cruisers-/blob/main/AverageSpeed.png" width = "700">
 </div>